Sinead Farrelly: University of Virginia

-Club
+Club career

 Philadelphia Independence, 2011

 Farrelly was the number two pick in the 2011 WPS Draft by the Philadelphia Independence.
-She tallied one goal and two assists for the Independence while starting in 13 of 14 games played (1101 minutes).
+She tallied one goal and two assists for the Independence while starting in 13 of 14 games played (1,101 minutes).
 Her first WPS career goal occurred during a match against Western New York, which ended up being the game-winning goal and solidified a first place standing for the Independence in mid-July.
 The Independence would later come in second at the WPS Championship.

 New York Fury, 2012

 After the WPS suspended operations in early 2012, Farrelly signed with the New York Fury in the WPSL Elite.

 Apollon Limassol, 2012–2013

 Farrelly played for Apollon Limassol from 2012 to 2013 in the UEFA Women's Champions League.
 She made five starts in five games for the club and scored six goals.
 During this time.
 Farrelly broke her arm in their first leg of their first game of the Knockout Stage against ASD Torres CF.